maxwelldorliea/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i -v "bin" /etc/passwd -- Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+#### grep "^[A-Za-z]" /etc/ssh/sshd-config -- Display all lines of the file /etc/ssh/sshd-config starting with a letter